Configuring the Zend Debugger tool involves:

 - Restart your Web server.

-- To check that the Zend Debugger has been installed and configured correctly, create a file with the following contents:
+- To check that the Zend Debugger has been installed and configured correctly, create a file with

 Open the page that corresponds to the file in the browser.
 The output should contain a Zend Debugger section.